 2015 Edition Test Method Feedback

-Submit feedback to the ONC Health IT Certification Program via ONC.Certification@hhs.gov with “CCG” in the subject line for Certification Companion Guides and “2015 Edition TP” in the subject line for Test Procedures.
+Submit feedback to the Program via ONC.Certification@hhs.gov with “CCG” in the subject line for Certification Companion Guides and “2015 Edition TP” in the subject line for Test Procedures.

 An overview of the public feedback for the 2015 Edition Draft Test Procedures can be found in the Summary of Comments for 2015 Edition NPRM Draft Test Procedures document [PDF - 493 KB].

-The test procedures offer objective guidance to Accredited Testing Laboratories (ATLs) as they conduct Health IT module testing in the ONC Health IT Certification Program, to provide traceability from the certification criterion or criteria to testing activities, and to ensure consistency throughout the certification process.
-The new Test Procedures format includes a grid of testing components that the ATLs would use as the test approach for that particular criterion.
+The test procedures offer objective guidance to ONC-Authorized Testing Laboratories (ONC-ATLs) as they conduct Health IT module testing in the Program, to provide traceability from the certification criterion or criteria to testing activities, and to ensure consistency throughout the certification process.
+The new Test Procedures format includes a grid of testing components that the ONC-ATLs would use as the test approach for that particular criterion.
 The key is below:

 |Indicates that a Health IT module is eligible to receive gap certification if previously certified to the 2014 Edition criterion.||Documentation is an approved method to demonstrate conformance.
 This may include documents from the health IT developer or third-party that demonstrate/attest to the compliance with the criterion.||Visual inspection is an approved method to demonstrate conformance.
 Most commonly, this will be accomplished via a live demonstration of functionality that meets the criterion.||Indicates that a test tool(s) exists and must be used to test a portion or all of a Health IT Module’s conformance to the criterion.||Indicates that test data supplied by ONC or as required by the tool(s) must be used during the test.|